fong-lab/fong-lab-old-website/join/index.md

 <br>
 The undergraduate researcher will be responsible for processing and analyzing post-mortem tissue harvested from the mouse brain and eye.
 The individual will learn brain and eye anatomy, sectioning approaches, staining and immunohistological procedures, and microscopy.
 The ideal candidate would be comfortable with bench work, able to handle very fragile specimens, and have a strong attention to detail.

-**Position #2: Research Assistant specializing in Instrumentation**
+**Position #2: Research Assistant specializing in Mechanical Design**
 <br>
-The undergraduate researcher will be responsible for building rigs for use during mouse surgical and recording procedures.
+The undergraduate researcher will be responsible for building rigs and small instruments for use during mouse surgical and recording procedures.
 The individual will be expected to apply principles of user-centered design to create accessible end-products for research use.
 The ideal candidate would have knowledge of CAD, experience using machine shop tools, and the ability to work creatively and independently.

 For both positions, undergraduate researchers would be expected to:
 -	engage intellectually in the research topics of the lab